fieldtrip/website/tutorial/electrode.md

 ### Recording data

-For recording with the structure.io we use [Scanner - Structure Sensor Sample](https://itunes.apple.com/us/app/scanner-structure-sensor-sample/id891169722?mt=8).
-This software allows use to capture our subjects head surface by just walking around the subject.
-[Here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/electrode/3D-Scan.zip ) you can download the example we used in this tutorial.
+The structure sensor is attached to an iPad mini.
+We use the [Scanner - Structure Sensor Sample](https://itunes.apple.com/us/app/scanner-structure-sensor-sample/id891169722?mt=8) application on the iPad which is available from the Apple Store.
+This application allows us to capture our subjects head surface by just walking around the subject.
+[Here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/electrode/3D-Scan.zip ) you can download the result of the 3D-scan that we will use in this tutorial.

 ### Loading and coregistering data